 System level and software level

 Software is an integral component of space systems.
 Software requirements are derived from system requirements, and the software is eventually qualified when integrated into the target system.
-Software is also a complex artefact, that follows a dedicated life cycle and for whose development particular skills are required and specific methods and techniques are applied.
+Software is also a complex artefact that follows a dedicated life cycle and for whose development particular skills are required and specific methods and techniques are applied.

 System development and software development typically occur at different engineering and management levels, also from the organizational and contractual point of view.
 For instance, the development of the platform application software of a satellite is often subcontracted to a different company than the Prime contractor.

-This also affects software dependability and safety aspects, much like for the relation between system and subsystems/equipments.
+This also affects software dependability and safety aspects, much like for the relation between system and subsystems/equipment.
 It is true that software RAMS cannot be considered in isolation from the system, and this holds in particular for software safety.
-However, there are safety- and dependability-related activities performed at system level by system-level engineers considering the system as a whole, and there are other activities carried out at software level by software experts, focusing on software characteristics.
+However, there are safety- and dependability-related activities performed at system level by system-level engineers, considering the system as a whole, and there are other activities carried out at software level by software experts, focusing on software characteristics.
 The different roles, skills and organizational levels cannot be neglected or denied.
-The focus should rather be on ensuring that a sufficient level of iterations and integration is established between system- and software-level dependability and safety activities at all development stages.
+Rather, a sufficient level of iterations and integration between system- and software-level dependability and safety activities at all development stages is a key to sound software development.

 Fault prevention, removal, tolerance, and forecasting